-Depreciation and amortization decreased \$2.3 million in 2007 from 2006.
-The decrease in depreciation and amortization is primarily attributed to a \$6.7 million decrease at the Same Centers offset in part by an increase of \$3.0 million at the 2006 Acquisition Centers and \$1.4 million at the Redevelopment Centers.
-The decrease at the Same Centers is primarily due to a decrease in amortization from intangible assets due to lease terminations in 2006.
+Depreciation and amortization increased \$2.1 million in 2007 from 2006.
+The increase in depreciation and amortization is primarily attributed to an increase of \$5.8 million at the 2006 Acquisition Centers and \$3.6 million at the Redevelopment Centers offset in part by a decrease of \$7.7 million at the

+Same Centers.